4Ax-Technologies/capture_device1/Program architecture.md

 `from 4Aspyx: import RCmotor1.py`

 _### these light green LED; run motor; alert if damage data is present by switching green LED off and red LED on;_
-_### finally tge motor is run in reverse, returning the capture device to it's point of origin
+_### finally the motor is run in reverse, returning the capture device to it's point of origin

 _### send 'next slide' command (completed) to remote (UI) slide deck_